 We rely on caring people in the community to help control the stray and feral cat population.
 Trapping and altering stray and feral cats is one of the kindest things you can do to improve their lives and end the cycle of wild kitties being born into suffering.
 There is no charge to spay or neuter a feral or stray cat.
 We do accept and greatly appreciate donations.
 No feral or stray will be turned away.
 Please note, it is our policy to EARTIP ALL FERAL CATS.
 In addition, all feral cats receive a Rabies & FVRCP vaccination and are De-Wormed.
 It is recommended (NOT required) that all feral cats be tested for Feline Leukemia(FeLV)/Feline Immuniodeficiency Virus (FIV) at a cost of $25 per cat.

 BSNP offers live traps for rent to assist in the trapping of feral/stray cats in your neighborhood.
 Traps rented from BSNP are to be used for Trap, Neuter, Return only.
 Trap, Neuter, Return is a humane and effective way to control the feral cat population.
 Feral cats are trapped, brought to BSNP for surgery and vaccination, kept overnight in a carrier or trap and re-released in the same location the following day.
-Feral cats need access to clean water, food and some kind of shelter in order to survive.
-Please inquire with our staff, or go to www.alleycatallies.org for more information on Feral Cats and Trap, Neuter, Return, and thanks for making an effort to help cats in our community!
+Please inquire with our staff, or go to www.alleycat.org for more information about outdoor cats and the practice of Trap, Neuter, Return.
+Thank you for making an effort to help cats in our community!

 (We ask that you do not use BSNP traps for the purpose of trapping wildlife.
 Any issue with wildlife in need of relocation can be addressed through the Department of Fish and Wildlife.)

 HOW BSNP TNR WORKS